Siminov/hybrid/README.md

 ###### 11. Handling Libraries
 An android library project is a development project that holds shared android source code and resources.
 Other android application projects can reference the library project and, at build time, include its compiled sources in their .apk files.

+###### 12. Push Notification
+Push notification is provide by all the platforms but in different forms and implementation.
+It provides a unique and generic implementation on all platforms with same APIs bundle and architecture.

+###### 13. Synchronization
+Synchronizing your app data with service data is a tough job.It allows app to automatically checks for updates in the background.
+There are different ways by which you can synchronize your app data

+  |- Time Interval
+  |- Screen Click
+  |- Time Interval + Screen Click

 Siminov provides mechanism to configure Core for your library projects.